glv2/iescrypt/README.md

     make

-To build the multi-threaded version:
+To build the console version:

     make clcrypt

-To build the multi-threaded + GUI version:
+To build the GUI version:

     make clcrypt-gui

-To build the single-threaded version:

-    make clcrypt-nt

-To build the single-threaded + GUI version:

-    make clcrypt-gui-nt